 What are ticks?

-Ticks are actually arachnids, which means that they are part of the spider family.
+Ticks are arachnids, which means that they are part of the spider family.
 Unlike insects, they have eight legs.
-According to Charles Patrick Davis, MD, PHD (Ticks, MedicineNet.com), Ticks need blood meals to complete their life cycles.
-There many kinds of ticks (around 800 species all over the world) but only two families are known to transmit disease (hard ticks and soft ticks).
-In Manitoba, we are warned to take precaution against blacklegged ticks because they are known to be carriers of Lyme disease, anaplasmosis and babesiosis (a malaria-like illness).
-They come out from early spring to late fall.
+Ticks need blood meals to complete their life cycles and they get this by biting different animals, including humans.
+There are around 800 species all over the world but we especially avoid blacklegged ticks – these are carriers of Lyme disease, anaplasmosis and babesiosis (a malaria-like illness).
+They come out from early spring to late fall in Manitoba.

 How to prevent tick bites: